|

 All it means is that any truth, opinion or merit it has is extramural to science.
 It means it falls outside the domain of

-... the pronouncements of science are made tentatively, on a basis of
+scientific verifiability. ... the pronouncements of science are made tentatively, on a basis of

 probability, and are regarded as liable to modification.
 This produces a temper of mind very different from